 Following are a few reasons why each is important:

-When coworkers know that their comments and feedback would be kept confidential, they can be more honest and direct about their feedback.
+- When coworkers know that their comments and feedback would be kept confidential, they can be more honest and direct about their feedback.
 However, many have a nagging worry at the back of their minds that their responses might not be truly confidential.

 - Customize the 360 degree performance review

-- Be prepared for the results
+- Be prepared for the criticism in results

 - Stay positive